noklam/vscode-python-tools-extension-template/DESIGN.md

 ### lsp_server.py
 - `_check_project()` is a workaround to check the workspace path at the beginning of every LSP function.
 Ideally it should be VScode client passing this before KedroLanguageServer get init.
 It should be done in `initialise` but for some reason it doesn't work.
+- ctrl + click on config should go to current location to trigger `editor.gotoLocation.alternativeDefinitionCommand`

 # Questions
 - Should it navigate to a resolved version (for read) or to the raw source code (for editing)?
 The former is easier to implement.